Professor Sir Michael Owen

-My work uses a combination of molecular genetic approaches including genome-wide association, copy number variant analysis and second generation sequencing to identify the specific genetic variants that confer risk to psychiatric and neurodegenerative disorders.
+My work uses a combination of molecular genetic approaches including genome-wide association, copy number variant analysis and next generation sequencing to identify the specific genetic variants that confer risk to psychiatric and neurodegenerative disorders.
+For the past 10 years I have also been studying psychopathological and cognitive outcomes in high-risk children.

 I am increasingly interested in the impact of genetic discoveries on the understanding of disease mechanisms and classification.
 My genetics work has implicated specific sets of postsynaptic proteins in psychiatric disorders particularly schizophrenia but also autism and intellectual disability.
-I am PI of the DEFINE programme (funded by a Wellcome Trust Strategic Award) which aims to understand how mutations in the genes encoding postsynaptic proteins impact brain function and behavior using a combination of human brain imaging, animal models and stem cell research.
+I am PI of the DEFINE programme (funded by a Wellcome Trust Strategic Award) which aims to understand how mutations in the genes encoding postsynaptic proteins impact brain function and behaviour using a combination of human brain imaging, animal models and stem cell research.

-December 2016 – November 2021, £3,008,874.
+- December 2016 – November 2021, £3,008,874.
 Molecular genetic studies of schizophrenia.
 Owen M, O'Donovan M, Holmans P, Walters J, Pocklington A, Escott-Price V. Medical Research Council.

-January 2016 – December 2020, €224,500.
+- January 2016 – December 2020, €224,500.
 Comorbidity and synapse biology in clinically overlapping psychiatric disorders (COSYN).
 Owen MJ, O’Donovan MC.
 European Commission (Horizon 2020).

-February 2016 – January 2020, £250,000.
+- February 2016 – January 2020, £250,000.
 Attention Deficit Hyperactivity Disorder (ADHD) inattention symptoms as antecedents of later psychotic outcomes in 22q11.2 deletion syndrome and the contribution of genetic risk.
 Niarchou M, Owen MJ.
 Wellcome Trust.

-January 2016 – December 2019, £452,826.
+- January 2016 – December 2019, £452,826.
 HiSeq 4000 Sequencing System.
 Owen MJ, O'Donovan MC, Williams NM, Mantripragada KK.
 Welsh Government.

-November 2014 – November 2019, £2,359,893, MRC Centre for Neuropsychiatric Genetics and Genomics (renewal) Owen MJ, O’Donovan MC.
+- November 2014 – November 2019, £2,359,893, MRC Centre for Neuropsychiatric Genetics and Genomics (renewal) Owen MJ, O’Donovan MC.
 Medical Research Council.

-February 2015 – July 1919, £1,063,062.
+- February 2015 – July 2019, £1,063,062.
 Intellectual disability and mental health: Assessing genomic impact on neurodevelopment (IMAGINE).
 Hall J, Kerr M, Owen M, van den Bree M. Medical Research Council.